Originally published on February 7, 2020 by TraderStef at CrushTheStreet.

 Wuhan Coronavirus Looks Increasingly Like a Pandemic – New York Times

 China orders Wuhan to round up ALL suspected cases, put them in quarantine camps – Daily Mail

-Infectious disease scientist Professor Neil Ferguson estimates SARS-CoV2 could be infecting 50,000 people a day.
+Infectious disease scientist Prof. Neil Ferguson estimates SARS-CoV2 could infect 50,000 people a day.

 If you are behind the curve on SARS-CoV2 and how it got started, here are links to my two previous articles and a SARS 1.0 medical journal notation from 2003 on how to properly calculate the Case Fatality Rate (CFR) as “confirmed cases” count is irrelevant: